4phycs/4phycs.github.io/_posts/Paolo/2020-02-24-random_access.md

 He explained his idea according to which there are many inflationary "big bangs" generating infinite universes, each with its own constants of physics.
 When he was asked about the strength of his theory, he simply replied that he could not prove it.
-However this theory was like a nice music, and he was going to stick with it unless he heard a better one.
+However this theory was like a nice symphony and he was going to stick with it unless he heard a better one.
 The point here is that, for some complex topics, the very idea of proving or disproving becomes blurry.